Skip to content

 What will you see in our lessons?

 Our children thrive on repetition.
-We have ensured that the format of the majority of our lessons is the same throughout school (Years 1-6).
+We have ensured that the format of the majority of our lessons is the same throughout school (Years 1-6 and adapted for EYFS).

-Because learning is a change to long term memory it is impossible to see impact in the short term.
-We do, however use assessments based on deliberate practice.
+Because learning is a change to long term memory, it is difficult to see impact in the short term.
+We do, however, use assessments based on deliberate practice.
 This means that we look at the practice taking place to determine whether they are appropriate, related to our goals and likely to produce results in the long run.
-We use comparative judgements in two ways: in the tasks we set and in comparing a student’s work over time.
+We use comparative judgements in a number of ways: in the tasks we set, questions/answers in class and in comparing a student’s work over time.
 The lesson style will match the depth of expectation.
+We also have set end of unit learning.
+This is knowledge that we want the children to know at the end of each topic.
+We assess whether the children have met this learning and for those who need it we plan ahead to remove the barriers.

 Academic achievement is only part of the vision for our school.
 We have our Hidden Curriculum.
-This is the values we expect every child to show in every lesson.
+These are our values we expect every child to show in every lesson.
 We expect every child to SPARKLE.
 To show:

 Children will be rewarded for showing these values through Dojo points and knowing that they are doing the right thing.
 These values weave through every subject and we look for them in the people we study.

-If you wish to discover more about the curriculum or have any queries about our curriculum please contact school at admin@wildbank.victoriousmat.org
+If you wish to discover more about the curriculum or have any queries, please contact our school office at admin@wildbank.victoriousmat.org